SciML/Surrogates.jl/docs/src/xgboost.md

-## Random Forests Surrogate Tutorial
+## XGBoost Surrogate Tutorial

-Random forests is a supervised learning algorithm that randomly creates and merges multiple decision trees into one forest.
+XGBoost is a supervised learning algorithm that builds an ensemble of decision trees by gradient boosting: each new tree is fitted to the residuals of the trees before it, rather than being grown independently.

 ```@docs
 XGBoostSurrogate